nicolaschan/blog/content/posts/openwireless.md

 In Berkeley, we got _lots_ of users, even some consistent ones.
 I think this really helped out our cash-strapped student neighbors.
 We had gigabit fiber so we never noticed any service degredation even without any QoS rules.
 I also tunneled the guest traffic over [Mullvad VPN](https://mullvad.net/en/) (details on how to do this are below).

 In San Francisco, I seldom get any users. &#x1F625; This is probably because my neighbors have their own networks.
-So they have no need for open wireless.
-I still run it just in case they need a backup if their internet goes down or for any passersby on the street.
+I still run it in case they need a backup if their internet goes down or for any passersby on the street.

 # Tech details